NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_ec2/README-Manual.md

 Modify the `harvest.yml` found in this repo with your clusters details.
 You should just have to change the `<FSxN_ip_X>` with the IP addresses of your FSxNs.
 Add as many pollers as you need to monitor all your FSxNs.
 There should be an AWS Secrets Manager secret for each FSxN.

+Note in the example below, it has places for two FSxN.
+If you only have one, remove the "fsx02" section.

 ```yaml
 Exporters:
     prometheus1: